Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 68.md

   **Pipeline**               A series of automated steps defined in a
                              `Jenkinsfile`.

 **Admin Setup**            Jenkins requires creating an admin user on
-                             the first launch.
+                             the first launch
   -----------------------------------------------------------------------

 ------------------------------------------------------------------------